Astitva0409/SoC-Design-and-Planning/README.md

 # Command to load the floorplan def in magic tool
 magic -T /home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def &
 ```

+## Design Alignment Instructions

+### Centering the Design:
+1. Press `S` to select the entire design.
+2. Press `V` to vertically align it to the middle of the screen.

+### Zooming In on a Specific Area:
+1. Left-click and drag to select the desired region.
+2. Right-click to bring up the context menu.
+3. Press `Z` to zoom in on the selected area.

+### Getting Details of a Cell:
+1. Move your cursor to the cell of interest.
+2. Press `S` to select the cell.
+3. In the `tkcon` window, enter the command "what"  to display cell details.

 Screenshots of floorplan def in magic